cutecatcat16/python_script_zipslip_poc/README.md

+I am using this prompt to understand about the zipslip vulnerability and to educate myself to become smarter.
 Create a python3 script that does the following:

 1. Create a zip file base on the flag -n provided by the user.